-A new version of Oracle E-Business Suite (EBS) has been released.
-The August 2019 release includes new features, requested by customers via the social media capabilities of the Oracle EBS Communities.
-August 2019 updates include support for modern business models, a modernized UI, and increased operational efficiency.
-Below are some examples.
+Oracle EBS 12.2.9 includes new features, requested by customers via the social media capabilities of the Oracle EBS Communities.
+Updates include support for modern business models, a modernized UI, and increased operational efficiency.
+Below are some examples of 12.2.9 innovation.

 But what is it really, that makes this release important?